-Connect the two sections of gutter, overlapping the middle sections by 4 inches.
+Connect the sections of gutter, overlapping the middle seams by 4 inches.
 Put the best-looking gutter edge or the gutter with the factory cut on the outside.

 Apply gutter sealant where the two sections fit together.
 You need a tight seal so water doesn't leak through.

-Secure the gutters with pop rivets at the sides of the joined sections.
+Secure the gutters with pop rivets or stainless steels screws at the sides of the joined sections.
 Never put rivets on the bottom because they could cause the gutter to leak.
 Allow the gutter sealant to dry according to the manufacturer's directions.
 Your gutter is now the correct length and ready to install.

 Measure the amount of gutter you need just as you would for metal gutters.
 You need not allow for overlap on vinyl gutters, as the joiners will butt the edges of each gutter together.

 Install your gutters.
 When you get to a seam, simply hang the two gutter sections as close together as you can, butting the ends against each other.